Home

 USB (PC connected)

-If your telescope is connected to a Windows PC you may choose to connect the GPS-NX01 receiver to the PC and have it forward data from the GPS to your telescope as described below.
-This has the advantage of using your existing PC-to-Telescope serial cable (or LAN cable for Vixen StarBook).
+If your telescope is connected to a Windows PC you may choose to connect the GPS receiver to the PC and have it forward data from the GPS to your telescope as described below.
+This has the advantage of using your existing PC-to-Telescope serial cable.
 This procedure will not work with a Synta handset, eg. SynScan.

 1. Download the Redirect utility program from http://www.stargps.ca/pub/redirect.exe